ineedhelponmytest/simple-ai/README.md

-To run Simple-AI, downoad the html file and poen it to your browser.
+To run Simple-AI, downoad the html file and open it to your browser.

 Type in a prompt to get an answer!
 That's how easy it is!